When we started the process of building our home and finalizing our blueprints, all I wanted to do was tinker with my IKEA kitchen design.

 Under the sink is a garbage/recycling drawer which also holds the dishwasher tabs.
 It was important to me to have the drawers beside the sink for washcloths and towels.

-My Kitchen is FINALLY Here!
+Our Kitchen is FINALLY Here!

 You have no idea how incredibly excited I was to FINALLY see the STI semi truck coming down our road.